 Identify the type of backing that was used.
 This will determine the best method to remove embroidery.
 If the backing is water-soluble, you can soak it in warm water until it dissolves.
 If the backing is heat-activated, you can use a steam iron.

-- Snipping off the excess embroidery backing around the outside of the design
+- Trimming excess embroidery backing around the design’s perimeter.

-- If you run into any resistance, stop and snip that area of the backing away.
+- If you encounter resistance, stop and trim the backing in that spot.